pvnlubenia/CRANBERRY/README.txt

      - Deficiency (delta) = n - l - s
      - Reactant deficiency (delta_p) = n_r - q

-The output variable 'model' allows the user to view the complete network with all the species listed in the 'species' field of the structure 'model'.
+Furthermore, the output variable 'model' allows the user to view the complete network with all the species listed in the 'species' field of the structure 'model'.

 Parts of the code were patterned from the file model_analysis.m which is part of the ERNEST toolbox for chemical chemical reaction network theory [3].
 The toolbox can be downloaded from https://www.sissa.it/fa/altafini/papers/SoAl09/.